 You’re Driving a Semi Truck!

-So would you rather be running errands and commuting to work in a semi truck at 6 miles per gallon or driving a Tesla Model S recharged by on-site renewable energy at 95 miles per gallon?
-Sure, the Tesla Model S is still the green car of choice of the 1%, but driving a Prius Hybrid (a Pretty Good House) is still significantly better than the standard new home, which is the worst home allowed by law.
+Would you rather be running errands and commuting to work in a semi truck at 6 miles per gallon or driving a Tesla Model S recharged by on-site renewable energy at 95 miles per gallon?
+Sure, the Tesla Model S is still the green car of choice of the top 1%, but driving a Prius Hybrid (a Pretty Good House) is still significantly better than a code-built new home, which is the worst home allowed by law.

-Unlike the target market of the Tesla Model S–the wealthy 1%–net-zero homes can be cost-effective for all income classes.
-Habitat for Humanity is building a net-zero community in River Falls, Wisconsin, making “simple, decent and affordable” housing available.
-These homes are more energy efficient and have lower maintenance costs than the typical new home purchased.
+Unlike the target market of the Tesla Model S–the top 1%–net-zero homes can be achieved in every price range.
+Habitat for Humanity builds some of the most energy efficient homes in the nation.
+For example, Habitat for Humanity is built a net-zero community in River Falls, Wisconsin, making “simple, decent and affordable” housing available.
+These homes are more energy efficient and have lower maintenance costs than the typical new home.

 I know which car I’d drive.
 I know which home I’d live in.
 How about you?